Witness Post: Eye of Newt

 For a charm of powerful trouble,

 Like a hell-broth boil and bubble.

 Makes you wonder about Newts, doesn’t it?
-I will have to be more thoughtful when I pick up something I am more curious about than careful.
+It pays to be more thoughtful when picking up something like a newt, especially when curiosity is greater than caution.